« Home

 Proof

-By continuous and antipode-preserving, ff preserves such an equator (we denote EE ) to Sn1S^{n-1} (with scale) and f(E)f(E) must bound a set contains 0Rn0 \in \R^n .
+By continuous and antipode-preserving, ff preserves such an equator (we denote EE) to Sn1S^{n-1} (with any deformation that still an antipode shape) and f(E)f(E) must bound a set contains 0Rn0 \in \R^n.